 Using Full-Spectrum CBD for the First Time?
 Start Low

-If you plan on using a full-spectrum CBD product and think it might make you anxious (especially if you have existing anxiety issues), be sure to follow the “start low and go slow” approach to cannabinoids recommended by health experts (7).
+If you plan on using a full-spectrum CBD product and think it might make you anxious (especially if you have existing anxiety issues), be sure to follow the “start low and go slow” approach to cannabinoids recommended by most health experts (7).

-Use this method to find the CBD dose that provides you with anxiety relief or whichever benefit you’re looking for.
+Use this method to find the full-spectrum CBD dose that provides you with anxiety relief or whichever benefit you’re looking for.

 Alternatives to Full-Spectrum CBD for Anxiety

 If you’ve already experienced anxiety from full-spectrum CBD products, you have four options.

 First, you can simply lower your dose.
 In my case, I found that as long as I kept my full-spectrum CBD oil dosage below 50 mg, I still got the calming effects and none of the anxiety.

 Another option is to switch to a different brand.
 After trying various full-spectrum CBD oils I’ve noticed more pronounced THC-related effects from certain brands.

 For example, I’ve taken an 80 mg dose of CBDistillery’s full-spectrum CBD oil and had zero issues, whereas a 50 mg dose from Endoca made me feel slightly high.